Partakith/IGame2/README.md

 Example image trial 2 [Game Images are 600x900 if you want to achieve similar appearance but not required to be this size]

 https://imgur.com/rFtMgO8.png
+Images shown in collection for example purposes only.

 Example Image from trial 1 [img]https://i.imgur.com/d0TTKZh.png[/img]